 If you are injured by any act or omission of another person, the benefits under this prescription drug plan will be subrogated.
 This means that Blue Cross and Blue Shield may use your right to recover money from the person(s) who caused the injury or from any insurance company or other party.
 If you recover money, Blue Cross and Blue Shield is entitled to recover up to the amount of the benefit payments that it has made.
-This is true no matter where or by whom the recovered money is held or how it is designated and even if you do not recover the total amount of your claim against the other person(s).
-This is also true if the payment you receive is described as payment for other than health care expenses.
+This is true no matter where or by whom the recovered money is held or how it is designated and even if you receive is described as payment for other than health care expenses.
 The amount that you must reimburse to Blue Cross and Blue Shield will not be reduced by any attorney's fees or expenses that you incur.
 You must give Blue Cross and Blue Shield information and help.
 This means you must complete and sign all necessary documents to help Blue Cross and Blue Shield get this money back.
 This also means that you must give Blue Cross and Blue Shield timely notice of all significant steps during negotiation, litigation, or settlement with any third party (such as filing a claim or lawsuit, initiation of settlement discussions, agreement to a settlement in principle, etc.) and before settling any claim arising out of injuries you sustained by an act or omission of another person(s) for which Blue Cross and Blue Shield paid benefits.
 You must not do anything that might limit Blue Cross and Blue Shield's right to full reimbursement.